Second Serve

 Remember, when you serve slowly, you think about "getting it in", so there is a lot of pressure.
 You think about fewer pressure tactics when you serve an aggressive kick second-serve.

-All players should practice the second serve because it is a required weapon in your tennis armoury nowadays.
-You need a stressful situation to practice the second serve, so play a practice set where you are only allowed one serve - no second serve.
+All players should practice the second serve because it is a required weapon in their tennis arsenal nowadays.
+To practice the second serve, you need a stressful situation, so play a practice set where you are only allowed one serveāno second serve.

 To sum it up